This vignette is a short

 the maximum acceptable values, respectively.
 If there is no minimum or

-maximum, the respective entry can be set to NA
+maximum, the respective entry can be set to NA.
+In this

 case we filter for time periods in which PPFD (photosynthetic photon